kammoh/sash/docs/quickstart.rst

 Quickstart
 ==========

+Xeda uses the following vocabulary throughout its documentation:

+* Tool: Single executable that performs an EDA action.
+* Suite: A collection of Tools.
+* Flow: Execution of chain of tools from one or several suites.
+* Flow dependencies: Dependencies are managed by the use of design-flow hash (DFH).
+DFH is a combined cryptographic hash of the content of dependency files (e.g. HDL sources) as well as design and flow settings.
+The directory where the flow is run and the results are created is based on this design design-flow hash.

 To get started with xeda, first create a ``design.json`` file for your design.
 This file contains metadata, list of source files, and flow settings regarding your design.
 Below is an example ``design.json`` which can be adapted to any design.